SalamanderXing/faithful-agent/README.md

 ## Future Directions

-Faithful Agent is under heavy development.
+Faithful Agent is under heavy development and still unstable.
 Some near-term experiments include

 - fixing bugs
 - testing it with larger models